satya164/web-worker-proxy/README.md

 ### Calling methods

 You can call methods on the proxied object, and pass any serializable arguments to it.
 The method will return a promise which will resolve to the value returned in the worker.

-The method on the proxied object can return any serialzable value or a promise which returns a serializable value.
+The method on the proxied object can return any serializable value or a promise which returns a serializable value.
 You can also catch errors thrown from it.

 ```js
 try {